 European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice

-The Agency will acknowledge and process your application in accordance with the Access to Documents Regulation, within 15 working days starting from the registration of the application.
-In exceptional cases, for example due to the necessity of processing a large quantity of documents, this time limit may be extended.
+The Agency will acknowledge, process and reply to your application in accordance with the Access to Documents Regulation and the Management Board Decision 2022-090, within fifteen (15) working days starting from the registration of the application.
+In exceptional cases, for example, due to the necessity of processing a large quantity of documents, this time limit may be extended.

-Taking into account the Access to Documents Regulation, eu-LISA can decide to grant full or partial access as well as to refuse access to the document(s) requested.
+Taking into account the Access to Documents Regulation, eu-LISA can decide to grant full or partial access or to refuse access to the document(s) requested.

-Within 15 working days of receiving eu-LISA's reply giving partial access or refusing access to the document(s) requested, it is possible to issue a confirmatory application, inviting the Agency to reconsider its initial decision.
-The confirmatory application can be requested in the same way as the original request.
-You should be aware of the fact that a failure by eu-LISA to reply within the prescribed time limit (explained above) allows the applicant to make a confirmatory application.
+confirmatory application, inviting the Agency to reconsider its initial decision.
+The confirmatory application can be submitted in the same way as the original request.
+You should be aware of the fact that failure by eu-LISA to reply within the prescribed time limit (explained above) allows the applicant to make a confirmatory application.

-If the confirmatory application is not successful, you can take into consideration instituting court proceedings against eu-LISA before the Court of Justice of the European Union and/or making a complaint to the
+If the confirmatory application to the Agency is not successful and you still disagree with its assessment, you can consider instituting court proceedings against eu-LISA before the Court of Justice of the European Union and/or making a complaint to the European Ombudsman.

 Many documents produced by eu-LISA are regularly made available to the public in an effort to keep its work as transparent as possible.
 Consequently, it might be possible that the document(s) you are interested in are already accessible in our